Azure-Samples/rag-as-a-service-with-vision/docs/vision-rag-architecture.md

   }
 }
 ```

 ##### Output parameters

 The response from the endpoint is a `JSON` object that has the following format -

-- classifier_result: The category to which the first image is classified (if classifier is enabled).
+- `classifier_result`: The category to which the first image is classified (if classifier is enabled).
 Otherwise, it will be None.
 If the category is "GPT VISION", then image description would be extracted.
-- generated_response: Text describing the image (if extracted using ChatGPT4 Vision model).
+- `generated_response`: Text describing the image (if extracted using ChatGPT4 Vision model).

 ##### Output sample

 ```json
 {
 "generated_response": {